Mexico's planned telecoms shake-up threatens Slim, Televisa

 Asked how much telecoms reform could help Mexico's economy, Finance Minister Luis Videgaray said some analysts estimated the bill could add up to 1 percentage point to annual growth.

-The benchmark IPC stock index slipped 0.7 percent, dragged down by a fall of more than 3 percent for Slim's America Movil (AMXL.MX) (AMX.N) and nearly a 1 percent drop for Televisa.
+The benchmark IPC stock index slipped 0.7 percent, dragged down by a tumble of more than 3 percent for America Movil (AMXL.MX) (AMX.N) and nearly a 1 percent fall for Televisa.

-America Movil welcomed the reform bill in a statement, noting that the lifting of limits on foreign investment would help bring in the additional capital it said the sector needed.
+Slim's companies have not yet responded to requests for comment on the reform.

 The bill also aims to underline Pena Nieto's commitment to reducing the divide between rich and poor Mexicans.
 Around half the population lives in poverty, while much of the country's economic power is concentrated in the hands of a few families.